-Electronics engineers research and develop a wide range of equipment and components which use electronics, including telecommunications systems and computer-controlled systems.
+Electronics engineers research, design and develop a wide range of equipment and components which use electronics, including telecommunications systems and computer-controlled systems.

 You could be: